Websoft9Archive/ansible-ghost/docs/solution-smtp.md

 Taking **SendGrid's SMTP Service** as an example, refer to the following steps to configure mail sending:

-1. Log in SendGrid console, and prepare your SMTP settings as the following sample
+1. Log in SendGrid console, and prepare your SMTP settings as the following sample.
    ```
    SMTP host: smtp.sendgrid.net
    SMTP port: 25 or 587 for unencrypted/TLS email, 465 for SSL-encrypted email